kiranbond/msglog/README.md

 and consumed in FIFO order.
 It is Kafka-esque in terms of usage model but only on a single node when replication is not needed.

+msglog is implemented using a two level abstraction. msglog itself is an interface with the backend persistence implemented using a store (message store).
+The library contains an implementation with a filesystem backend MessageStoreFS.
+It is possible to use other backends like Cassandra or etcd for lower volume data to implement a replicated message log.

 Messages are streamed to persistent backend as they are written after assigning a Message Sequence Number (MSN).
 The MSN is returned to the user and response is sent on the supplied channel when the message is stored on disk.